 [[email protected] home]# mysql mysql -u root -p < mysql.mysql

-9. Now, we will temporarily run Master2 as slave.
+9. Now, we will temporarily run Master2 as the slave.

 MariaDB [(none)]> change master to master_host='master1', master_user='repli', master_password='replipassword', master_log_file='mysql-bin.000001', master_log_pos=612;